-The external audit Annual Audit Letter gave an unqualified Value for Money conclusion in for

-2021/22.
-This means that the Grant Thornton are satisfied that the Council has adequate arrangements in place for securing economy, efficiency and effectiveness in its use of resources.
+Within Grant Thornton's Annual Audit Report, they reported that no significant weaknesses were identified in the Council's arrangements for Value for Money (VFM) in 2020/21.
+This means that the external auditors are satisfied that the Council has adequate arrangements in place for securing economy, efficiency and effectiveness in its use of resources.
+The Auditors VFM work for 2021/22 has not yet been completed.